-Modern consumers and businesses have both moved their interactions online.
-According to Statista, in 2017 e-commerce sales worldwide amounted to $2.3 trillion, and this number is expected to grow in the coming years.
+According to Statista, in 2017 e-commerce sales worldwide amounted to $2.3 trillion.
+And this number is expected to grow in the coming years.
 This indicates that consumers and businesses have both moved their interactions online.

 Marketplaces are what make these interactions possible.
 In recent years, their number has increased.
 These newcomers are functioning alongside such giants as eBay, OpenTable, Uber, Airbnb, and Amazon.
-According to research by Internet Retailer, 35 of the current top 75 online marketplaces launched between 2010 and 2015, including physical stores that went online.
+According to a research by Internet Retailer, 35 of the current top 75 online marketplaces launched between 2010 and 2015, including physical stores that went online.
 In this article, we outline how to start an online marketplace business and talk about their key benefits.
 But first let's answer the question: What is a marketplace?

 An online marketplace, or an e-marketplace, is a website or app that serves as a mediator between customers and companies or individuals offering products or services in the B2B and B2C sectors.
 Marketplace owners usually don’t offer any products or services themselves.
 Their task is to provide a platform where marketplace participants interact.

 - Vertical marketplaces offer products of the same type from different vendors.

 - Horizontal marketplaces offer different products that have similar characteristics.